 If you have a dedicated graphics card installed, the video output ports on your motherboard often get disabled automatically through the BIOS.

 There are good reasons for this.
-The graphics processing of a dedicated GPU is far more advanced as compared to that of the iGPU on a CPU.
-Hence by disabling the motherboard video ports, the PC is forcing you to use the more powerful dedicated GPU for video processing.
+The graphics processing of a dedicated GPU is far more advanced than that of the iGPU on a CPU.
+Hence, the PC forces you to use the more powerful dedicated GPU for video processing by disabling the motherboard video ports.
 You CAN enable both if you wish to through BIOS.

-Another fairly simple issue could be a loose graphics card.
+Another reasonably simple issue could be a loose graphics card.

 A dedicated graphics card sits on the PCIe slots on your motherboard.
-If it deseats itself even slightly, it will lose its functionality.
+If it defeats itself even slightly, it will lose its functionality.
 Hence any monitor connected to the GPU will stop functioning.

-You will need to open up your PC case in order to troubleshoot and fix this fairly simple issue.
+Please open your PC case to troubleshoot and fix this issue.
 There is also a chassis fastening screw that holds the graphics card in place.
 Make sure the fastening screw is not loose.